-Enter the lends focal length and the aperture circle diameter into the calculator to determine the f-stop.
-This calculator can also determine the focal length or aperture diameter given the other variables are known.
+Enter the lens focal length and the aperture (entrance pupil) diameter into the calculator to determine the f-stop (f-number).
+This calculator can also determine the focal length or aperture diameter when the other two variables are known.

 F-Stop Formula

-The following formula is used to calculate and F-stop.
+The following formula is used to calculate an f-stop (f-number).

-To calculate an f-stop, divide the focal length by the aperture diameter.
+To calculate an f-stop, divide the focal length by the entrance pupil (aperture) diameter.

 F-Stop Definition

 What is an f-stop?
-An f-stop is a ratio of the focal length of a lends to its aperture area.
-F-stop, also commonly referred to as f-number, is usually displayed on a camera when you change the size of the lens.
+An f-stop (f-number) is the ratio of a lens’s focal length to the diameter of its entrance pupil (often approximated as the aperture diameter).
+It is usually displayed on a camera or lens when you change the aperture setting.

 Example Problem